aelkouhen/aelkouhen.github.io/_posts/data-redis/2023-04-11-data-redis-part-5.md

 docker compose up
 ```

 The application starts querying the four tables while joining all of them.
-Then, for each order with ID x, the query asks the database to sleep x seconds to simulate a slow response time for this query.
+Then, for each order with ID **x**, the query asks the database to sleep **x** seconds to simulate a slow response time for this query.
 Conversely, Redis Smart Cache reads the rules from the JSON document at the key smartcache:config and creates a hash data structure containing the SQL query, the queried tables, and the CRC32 hash of the SQL query.
 Then, caches the query response for each query with the defined TTL.

 ![](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEjFkQ4zyQb9WootCIjVGp9d8sIun5lMuleNit9y_qhBXBxDUvHK54rdwfWTcy61G-IhplUOfqiwW_1mcw5N_5eqgisiAjFf-9Wjf5SrLT4j8Da_mFbo0TP9Wgj6Yy_OuDj9keQPJXXSxcMDGB5yvcHB1ukL2EKV-KF6M6tG3Y9ssKQ8rJxt6SXKFV_h){: .mx-auto.d-block :}

 Once the application uses the Redis JDBC wrapper, It starts querying the backend database transparently.
 Redis Smart Cache stores the query and its results in the cache if unavailable (missing).
 When the application calls a query already cached (hit), Redis returns the results stored in the cache with low latency.
 As you can observe in the following screenshot, the average query latency passes from 3 seconds (average backend latency) to 0.7 ms (average cache latency), which means an acceleration of 4,200 times the initial latency.

+Redis Smart Cache captures access frequency, mean query time, query metadata, and additional metrics.
+These metrics are exposed via pre-built Grafana dashboards; the included visualizations help you decide which query caching rules to apply.

 ![](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEiKlcqoRxaMZcxKPRNwI82NQSSaE7nST0AuoJOe1cZjocaQ9YT5-on7ekaAjYAY2KSkXxHO3skizQ_4_LsPwc4DgskwCKLDjhrWVT__ghH0tDLjAyivg67itWMI5MbL1CWSORXCIKHCk38MstcnZmvSokTPGaS2XCpo0nzM5OZQEizyXdDIUKG1LFr0){: .mx-auto.d-block :} *Query average latency reduced with Redis Smart Cache.*{:style="display:block; margin-left:auto; margin-right:auto; text-align: center"}